Packing for Long Term Travel: Advice and Essential Items

 Sporks

-A combination fork, knife, and spoon all in one, Sporks are priceless for any kind of travel.
-Not only are they useful when no silverware is available, they are an eco-friendly alternative to disposable cutlery at fast food restaurants or even at hotels that offer free breakfast (those places seldom have real silverware).
+Not only are they useful when no silverware is available, they are an eco-friendly alternative to disposable cutlery at fast food restaurants or the increasing number of hotels that offer free breakfast but not real silverware.

 Tapirus 5 Spork Of Steel Utensils Set | Durable & Rust Proof Stainless Steel | Spoon, Fork & Knife Flatware | For Camping, Fishing, Hunting & Outdoor Activities | With Bottle Opener & Carrying Case